cjus/mwdc/README.md

 ## Introduction

 The technical job market is becoming increasingly competitive.
 Companies large and small have plenty of individuals to choose from when it comes to filling roles.
 The candidates who stand out during interviews are the ones who both understand and have embraced modern and cutting-edge technologies and best practices.
-The candidates who are confident and well prepared on the ones well posed to land their dream jobs.
+The candidates who are confident and well prepared are the ones well poised to land their dream jobs.

 Many educational institutions are well behind the times, teaching technologies which are considered aging by both startups and larger enterprises.